skafos/TuriStyleTransfer/advanced_usage/README.md

 -  **Training Data**: In order for a style transfer model to detect the content of the training images, it must be provided with many examples of the kinds of content you wish to apply style images to.
 For example, to apply style transfer to images of people, many images of people must be provided to the model so that it can understand how to apply style to the arms and head of the person's body.
 If a model is trained on images of objects (tables, plants, buildings, books, etc), and you subsequently try to apply this model to stylize a selfie, it will not work well.
 -  **Model Runtime**: The out-of-the box model takes a long time to train on CPU.
-Unfortunately, even for a small number of images, it can take multiple days to run on CPU.
-Also, set `max_iterations` lower in the `turicreate.style_transfer.create` function if you want something to train quickly (at the cost of reduced accuracy).
+Unfortunately, even for a small number of images, it can take multiple days to run.
+If you want to reduce the model training time on a CPU, set `max_iterations` to a lower number in the `turicreate.style_transfer.create` function.

 ## Need Help?
 Didn't find something you need?
 Confused by something?
 Need more guidance?